Birkenhead: Buses

 Horse-drawn buses began operating in Birkenhead in 1848, to be replaced with motor vehicles after the First World War.

 Present-day services are run by operators including Arriva and Stagecoach, which are coordinated by Merseytravel.

 National Express provides long-distance coach services to other UK cities, with direct routes including London, Glasgow, Bangor and Newcastle.

-Birkenhead Bus Station
+Bus station

 The bus station was opened in 1996.
 It is adjacent to The Grange shopping centre and Birkenhead Market.

 It has a total of eleven stands and incorporates a travel centre.
 The main bus operators at the station include Arriva North West and Stagecoach Merseyside & South Lancashire.

 Services using the bus station operate around the town of Birkenhead, throughout the Wirral and to the nearby city of Liverpool via the Queensway Tunnel.
 The station also has frequent services to as far away as Chester.